Issho ni Kurashite Ii desu ka?: Characters

 A 33-year old pole dancer.

 Publication

 Issho ni Kurashite Ii desu ka? is written and illustrated by Kei Sasuga.
 It initially began serialization in Shueisha's Grand Jump Mucha magazine, where it ran from February to October 2023.
 The series transferred to Shueisha's Grand Jump magazine in November of that year.
-The series has been compiled into six tankōbon volumes as of September 2025.
+The series has been compiled into nine tankōbon volumes as of August 2026.